Work & Career

 Don’t say you can’t work with someone

 People are people and as such they can be annoying, obnoxious, silly, and downright difficult to work with.
 But if they are your coworkers then working with them is actually part of your job and unless it’s an extreme case like harassment or abuse, telling your boss that you “can’t” work with someone is likely to make them look unfavorably… on you.
 “It’s unacceptable to tell your boss that you cannot work with someone in the organization without having worked very hard at trying to resolve the conflict first,” Abelli says.
 “Your boss wants to know that you are mature and rational in your interactions with others and that you can figure out how to resolve any interpersonal conflict that arises without needing to involve them.”
+These are the best ways to deal with toxic co-workers.

 Procrastination kills careers

 When setting timelines for projects, it’s better to err on the side of being conservative.
 While it might be tempting to tell your boss your most optimistic estimate—what would happen if you worked 80 hour weeks and encountered no problems—that will only lead to disappointment when you can’t live up to it.
 “It’s so important to meet all your deadlines,” says Timothy G. Wiedman, DBA, associate professor of Management at Human Resources at Doane University.
 “Always get an early start on projects so that the unexpected won’t trip you up: procrastination ruins careers.”
 Better to under-promise and over-deliver than to over-promise and under-deliver.
-Still an unrepentant procrastinator?
-Use these 11 procrastinating tips to be more productive.

 We can tell when you’re making stuff up